 Bittrex has markets that pair altcoins against USD, Bitcoin, and Ethereum.
 There are over 500 pairings for altcoins against Bitcoin.
 The tools provided include an order book, price chart, depth chart, and trades printing.
 All trades incur a 0.25% fee which is competitive.

 Bittrex is not regulated which adds some further risk to users funds.
 However, Bittrex has been successfully operating since 2014 and the executive team running the exchange are publicly known adding accountability.
 The main benefits to using Bittrex include the wide variety of altcoins available, the low trading fees, and the suite of trading tools provided.

-Poloniex is a crypto-to-crypto exchange which has been operating since 2014.
+Poloniex is a crypto-to-crypto exchange that has been operating since 2014.
 It was acquired by Circle in February 2018.
-Poloniex is an exchange which some traders love and others traders hate.
+Poloniex is an exchange that some traders love and other traders hate.
 There are key benefits to it but there are also some key caveats.
-We will note both here and you can make up your own decision about whether to use this exchange.
+We will note both here and you can make up your own decision about whether to use this altcoin exchange.

 The fees for trading on Poloniex are competitive and progressively decrease based on the amount of volume being traded.

 Some of the key features Poloniex offers include margin trading, the ability to open short positions, and lending.
 Margin enables traders to apply leverage to their position.
 It puts them in a position where their risk of loss is increased but also improves their returns if they speculate correctly.
 Fees will be charged on margin positions based on the market environment at the time.